- Club Info

 Access is good along the roadside bank, and on the far shore from the outflow to the end of the footpath.
 The shoreline from here right around the top of the lake and back to the Daffodil Hotel is private.

 The biggest problem with Grasmere is the lack of free parking, although this tends to protect the fishery from overuse.
 There are two lay-bys on the main road taking three vehicles each.
-Once those are full you will have to find either parking in Grasmere Village, or the car park at White Moss, near Rydal Water – both options will cost you and present you with a long walk with piking gear.
+Once those are full you will have to find either, parking in Grasmere Village or the car park at White Moss, near Rydal Water – both options will cost you and with a long walk with piking gear.